gavinlyonsrepo/NOKIA5110_TEXT/README.md

 The library also includes a "font 2", this is a wider font with same height.
 Each character is in a 9 by 8 pixel block so you can fit 84/9 = 12 characters across columns and with 6 row blocks that gives 54 characters in total (9X06).
 There is an example file for this font.
+In order to save program space this font does not display lowercase letters.

 **Font3**